MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-faq.md

 ### What are the prerequisites to create a PBIE capacity in Azure?

-* Sign in to your organizational directory (Microsoft accounts are not supported).
+* Sign in to your organizational directory (Microsoft accounts aren't supported).
 * You need to have a Power BI tenant, that is, at least one user in your directory has signed up for Power BI.
 * You need to have an Azure subscription in your organizational directory.